Strengthen and protect your hamstrings with the Nordic Hamstring Curl!

-The hamstrings generally refer to the three muscles – biceps femoris, semimembranosus, and semitendinosus at the back part of the thigh.
+The hamstrings generally refer to the three muscles – the biceps femoris, the semimembranosus, and the semitendinosus at the back part of the thigh.
 To get an inside view of these muscles, log in to the Anatomy app and go to the Muscular Anatomy section.

 The hamstrings are the muscles that enable us to move our legs powerfully and efficiently.
 They are essential muscles for running, jumping, climbing, and walking.
 Strengthening the hamstring muscles helps us to do these things better.
 The hamstring muscles are also vulnerable to injury and strain, particularly among athletes and sprinters.
 Strengthening the hamstrings with training exercises can reduce the risk of injury.
 Unfortunately, strain or injury to the hamstring can result in a very long and challenging recovery process, with an increased risk for secondary injury or permanent damage.

-The Nordic Ham Curl, also called the Leg Curl or Russian Ham Curl, is a strength exercise that primarily works the hamstring muscles.
+The Nordic Hamstring Curl, also called the Leg Curl or Russian Hamstring Curl, is a strength exercise that primarily works the hamstring muscles.

-The Nordic hamstring curl involves kneeling on a pad (for knee comfort) and lowering under control.
+The Nordic Hamstring Curl involves kneeling on a pad (for knee comfort) and lowering your torso slowly and with control.
 At the same time, the ankles are held in place by a partner, a loaded barbell, or any other immovable object.
 The movement should be slow and controlled.
 You should come as forward or low to the floor as possible without using your hands/arms.
-Only put your hands out in front of you on the floor when you can no longer rely on your legs.
-Then push yourself back up to starting position and repeat.
+Only put your hands out in front of you when you can no longer rely on your legs.
+Then push yourself back up to the starting position and repeat.

 Be aware of possible delayed onset muscle soreness (DOMS) when including this exercise in your training session, and start slow!
-Start with just a few reps at the beginning, and don’t bring your body lower than you can manage to do easily before putting your arms out and building your way up to more reps and a greater range of movement.
+Start with just a few reps at the beginning, and don’t bring your body any lower than you can manage to easily before putting your arms out, and gradually build your way up to more repetitions and a greater range of movement.